 Established in 1782, the palace itself serves as the ceremonial residence of the Thai royal family.
 While one of Bangkok’s most popular tourist attractions, it is still used for state functions and official events.
 The royal family, however, maintains a private residence elsewhere.

-Within the walls of the Grand Palace complex, you’ll find a dazzling array of golden spires, colorful mosaics, and elaborate sculptures.
+Within the walls of the Grand Palace complex, you’ll find temples with golden spires, colorful mosaics, and elaborate sculptures.

 Wat Pho

-Wat Pho, also known as the Temple of the Reclining Buddha, is a renowned cultural and spiritual landmark nestled in the heart of Bangkok, Thailand.
+Wat Pho, also known as the Temple of the Reclining Buddha, is another renowned cultural and spiritual landmark in Bangkok, Thailand.

 This majestic temple is not only one of the oldest in the city but also one of the largest, spanning an impressive area of 80,000 square meters.